godotengine/godot/misc/hooks/README.md

 ##### black
 - Python installation: make sure Python is added to the `PATH`
 - Install `black` - in any console: `pip3 install black`

+## Custom hooks

+The pre-commit hook will run any other script in `.git/hooks` whose filename matches `pre-commit-custom-*`, after the Godot ones.